ozamodaz/sunshine/README.md

 This is my set of tools for managing growbox with Raspberry and Python.

 The most interesting part in my opinion is solution for fan speed management.
-I failed with dimmer-moniles and ended with set of capacitors connected thru relays and in parallel, so I can change Capacity turning on and off some capacitors.
+I failed with dimmer-modules and ended with set of capacitors connected thru relays and in parallel, so I can change Capacity turning on and off some capacitors.
 I made some tests and chosen handy nominals of capacitors to have near 10 steps between fully off and bypass.
 Keep in mind that lowest